Microsoft Fabric: What it is and how it uses AI to manage data

 OneLake facilitates a logical and efficient organization of data, allowing different business groups to manage and oversee their data.
 For example, you can implement a data mesh to outline different business domains, including sales, human resources, marketing, and e-commerce.
 Each domain will host its own specific data, such as engagement metrics, site statistics, and personalized content, allowing for optimized data usage and providing administrators with more precise control.

-Based on Azure Data Lake Storage Gen2, OneLake supports all types of files.
+Based on Data Lake Storage Gen2 of Microsoft Azure, OneLake supports all types of files.
 Data from the various components of Microsoft Fabric, including Power BI, lakehouse, and warehouse, is automatically stored in OneLake.

 The OneLake file explorer app allows direct access to OneLake from Windows.
 By integrating OneLake and Data Lake for Microsoft Fabric into your Windows File Explorer, this app simplifies data storage and ensures that the data is readily accessible to users without technical skills.